avarbykira/anki-template-for-english-learner/README.md

-# anki-template-for-english-learner

-This versatile template serves as a valuable resource for expanding one's vocabulary in English.
-Moreover, with suitable modifications, it can facilitate the acquisition of new words in other languages, such as Spanish.

-## What is this for?

-This repo contains three files.
-They define how a card illustrates on the screen.

-The design of this UI referrs to one Chinese app called MOMO BEI DAN CI.
-Some abundant part has been cut since I do not think I would use them.

-You can modify the template as you wish, whether to change its UI or to suitable for other languages.

-## How to use the template?
-I don't understand the code.

-Open anki.
-Copy and paste it to your anki...
-(I'll finish this later.)
+# Anki Template for English Learners

+Enhance your vocabulary retention with our beautifully designed Anki template, tailored for English learners.

+## Overview

+This repository houses a trio of files dedicated to shaping the visual presentation of a card when displayed on the screen.
+Drawing inspiration from the aesthetics of a popular Chinese app, [墨墨背单词](https://www.maimemo.com/), we've streamlined the design, cutting out redundant features we believe most users won't require.

+The versatility of this template means that with a bit of tweaking, it can be customized for your UI preferences or even adapted for other languages.

+## Installation Guide

+For those unfamiliar with Anki's card template structure, it comprises three segments:

+- Front side
+- Back side
+- CSS (Styling)

+To integrate this template into your Anki:

+- Navigate to each file within this repository.
+- Copy the content.
+- Paste it into the corresponding section on Anki's card template editor.
+- Voilà!
+Your card is now transformed.

+Feel free to adjust the code as you see fit, ensuring it resonates with your learning style and objectives.